-- Take a CD or your iPod to school and dance during the lunch break.
+- Take your phone or iPod to school and dance during the lunch break.
 Making up dance or skipping routines to music is fun!

 - Make and fly a kite.

-- Join in sports lessons at school.
+- Join in sports lessons and sports teams at school.
 You don't have to be really good, just really try.

 - What other ideas can you come up with?